gerry-mandering/mjml/README.md

 MJML API Authentication:

-- mjml.appId: Your MJML API App ID.
+- `mjml.app-id`: Your MJML API App ID.
-- mjml.appSecret: Your MJML API App Secret.
+- `mjml.app-secret`: Your MJML API App Secret.

-You can configure these in your application.properties or application.yml file:
+You can configure these in your `application.properties` or `application.yml` file:

 ```yml
 mjml: